 ACM and fast-track students apply for admission into this semester.
 Applications to the program are due November 1st each year.
 These students must meet the admission requirements of the program as well as have all general education courses for the program completed prior to the start of the spring semester.
-There is some flexibility to take one or more missing courses.
+However, there is some flexibility to take one or more missing general education courses.
 Please work with the MLT Program Director to develop a plan of completion.